stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

   `WHERE` ("sp.points" > "p.points")
 ```

-This example demonstrates, how the schema we operate on in a `SELECT`
+This example demonstrates how the schema we operate on in a `SELECT`
 statement is given by the tables we use in the `FROM` part of
 the statement: Since we are joining three tables, these tables
 make up the schema in order of appearance.
 To declutter the qualified